 With the massive amounts of data being created on the web every day, the internet has transformed into a huge repository of endless information.
 This vast amount of data also brings with it some interesting possibilities that were not thought of previously.
 Having the ability to look up and clear your doubts quickly is only a minor benefit of the web.
-With the newer technologies that can help in web data mining, it is possible to aggregate zettabytes of data from the web in order to reveal actionable insights.
+With the newer technologies that can help in web data mining, it is possible to aggregate zettabytes of data from the web to reveal actionable insights.

 Data science and artificial intelligence can together do wonders with the big data that grows exponentially on the web.
-This is exactly what happened when Sina Sajadmanesh and his colleagues at the Sharif University of Technology aggregated huge data sets of recipes from around the web, classified them by the cuisine and ran different analytics on top of it to identify the correlation between cuisines and health measures in different parts of the world.
+This is exactly what happened when Sina Sajadmanesh and his colleagues at the Sharif University of Technology aggregated huge data sets of recipes from around the web, classified them by the cuisine, and ran different analytics on top of it to identify the correlation between cuisines and health measures in different parts of the world.

 We are what we eat